liborgit/liborgit/README.md

 Managing insurance records through a web interface with Django and SQLite.

 ## 🌱 What I’m currently working on
-📈 I am currently focused on creating automation solutions with **Power Automate**, delving into **Logic Apps** and integrations, while 💻 developing automation scripts in **Python**. 🐍 Additionally, I specialize in full-stack development and optimization using the **Django** framework.
+📈 I am currently focused on creating automation solutions with **Power Automate**, delving into **Logic Apps** and integrations, while 💻 developing automation scripts in **Python**. 🐍 Additionally, I specialize in full-stack development using the **Django** framework.

 ## ⚡ Fun fact
 I love 🧠 problem-solving and 🤖 automating repetitive tasks to make life easier.